mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 PowerShell prompt you use.

-When using the _Windows PowerShell **for AWS**_ prompt, the AWSPowerShell module is automatically imported and the Initialize-AWSDefaults cmdlet run for you, allowing you to begin working with the AWS PowerShell Cmdlets immediately.
+When using the _Windows PowerShell **for AWS**_ prompt, the AWSPowerShell module is automatically imported and the `Initialize-AWSDefaults` cmdlet run for you, allowing you to begin working with the AWS PowerShell Cmdlets immediately.

-When using the default _Windows PowerShell_ prompt, you will need to manually import the AWSPowerShell module and run the Initialize-AWSDefaultscmdlet.
+When using the default _Windows PowerShell_ prompt, you will need to manually import the AWSPowerShell module and run the `Initialize-AWSDefaultscmdlet`.

 ```powershell
 PS C:\> Import-Module “C:\Program Files (x86)\AWS Tools\PowerShell\AWSPowerShell\AWSPowerShell.psd1”